 Where to Find iOS 10.1.1 Feedback

-It’s important for those of you on iOS 10, and those of you thinking about moving to iOS 10, to keep an eye on the iOS 10.1.1 update and its performance.
+It’s important for those of you on iOS 10.1.1 to keep an eye on the iOS 10.1.1 update and its performance.

 We’ve put together some reasons to and not to install the iOS 10 update right now.
 If you’re on the fence about iOS 10 you’ll want to start there.